javier-rozalen/vfpg/README.md

-# vfpg
-Variational Feynman Path Generator
+# A Generative-Model Approach to path integrals